-- Receiving and distributing government funding given to diocesan Catholic schools for their day-to-day operations and for capital works;
+- receiving and distributing government funding given to diocesan Catholic schools for their day-to-day operations and for capital works;

-- Ensuring that Catholic schools and diocesan Catholic School Agencies (CSAs) adhere to compliance requirements;
+- ensuring that Catholic schools and diocesan Catholic School Agencies (CSAs) adhere to compliance requirements;

-- Providing expert policy advice and direction through policy development;
+- providing expert policy advice and direction through policy development;

-- Reporting to the Bishops of NSW on the efficiency and effectiveness of Catholic education in NSW;
+- reporting to the Bishops of NSW on the efficiency and effectiveness of Catholic education in NSW;

-- Fostering collaboration and efficiency in the use of resources in NSW Catholic schools; and
+- fostering collaboration and efficiency in the use of resources in NSW Catholic schools; and

-- Promoting and advocating for Catholic education in NSW.
+- promoting and advocating for Catholic education in NSW.

 Why was Catholic Schools NSW established?

-CSNSW aims to benefit all NSW Catholic schools and their leaders by encouraging and fostering greater collaboration at different levels among all of Christ’s faithful who share actively in the apostolate of Catholic education throughout New South Wales.
+Catholic Schools New South Wales aims to benefit all NSW Catholic schools and their leaders by encouraging and fostering greater collaboration at different levels among all of Christ’s faithful who share actively in the apostolate of Catholic education throughout New South Wales.

 How does Catholic Schools NSW operate?

-CSNSW is governed by a Board of independent Directors and its work is undertaken by an experienced and professional secretariat.
+Catholic Schools New South Wales is governed by a Board of independent Directors and its work is undertaken by an experienced and professional secretariat.

-The CSNSW Constitution is available here.
+The Catholic Schools New South Wales Constitution is available here.